 Indication of Settlement

-If the request is successful, the CBS Node MUST respond to the Client with a disposition outcome of accepted.
+If the request is successful, the CBS Node MUST respond to the sender with a disposition outcome of accepted.

-If the request is unsuccessful due to a processing error, the CBS Node MUST respond to the Client with a disposition outcome of rejected.
+If the request is unsuccessful due to a processing error, the CBS node MUST respond to the sender with a disposition outcome of rejected.
 Further information MAY be provided in the error field in the rejected outcome.

-For error conditions related to the content of the request, e.g., unsupported token type, malformed request etc., a detailed description SHOULD NOT be provided in the error field, in line with general best practice for security-related protocols.
+For error conditions related to the content of the request, e.g., unsupported token type, malformed request etc., an application-specific description MAY be provided in the error field, with consideration for general best practice for security-related protocols, meaning a potential attacker ought not to be able to learn information helping to improve their attack.

-Deleting a Token

-To instruct a peer to delete a token associated with a specific audience, a “delete-token” message is sent to the CBS Node

-delete-token Message

-The request message has the following application-properties: